waflawe/eXinakai/README-en.md

 	- Email
 	- Enable/disable two-step authentication via email
 ### Password Manager <a name="password-manager"></a>
-In eXinakai, your passwords are encrypted and decrypted with the encryption key issued at registration.
+In `eXinakai`, your passwords are encrypted and decrypted with the encryption key issued at registration.
 Without the encryption key, it is impossible to read or change passwords.
 Also, when you create a new password, you can add a note to it.